 CMD-D: Down-Home Scripting Boot Camp: October 15–17, 2018

 Following on last year’s CMD-D conference, automation gurus Sal Soghoian and Ray Robertson are putting on the first-ever CMD-D: Down-Home Scripting Boot Camp, which provides three days of intensive AppleScript training with hands-on exercises in a small-group environment.
 CMD-D: Down-Home Scripting Boot Camp takes place in Cartersville, GA, outside of Atlanta.

 Swift By Northwest: October 18–21, 2018

-With a focus on Swift language training for iOS and Mac developers, Swift By Northwest will take place in Portland, Oregon.
-Speakers will include developers Brent Simmons, Daniel Steinberg, Dave Delong, and Jaimee Newberry.
+With a focus on Swift language training for iOS and Mac developers, Swift By Northwest takes place in Portland, Oregon.
+Speakers include developers Brent Simmons, Daniel Steinberg, Dave Delong, and Jaimee Newberry.

 Jamf Nation User Conference: October 23–25, 2018